Skip to Content

 Applying for Coverage under General Permit WQG200000

-If you own or operate a facility that composts livestock manure that is hauled in from elsewhere, before you dispose of wastewater from that operation adjacent to any water in the state of Texas, you must:
+If you own or operate a facility that composts livestock manure that is hauled in from elsewhere, you must obtain authorization before you dispose of wastewater from that operation adjacent to any water in the state.The following steps will help determine if you qualify for coverage under this general permit:

 • If the general permit does not apply, you must obtain an individual permit.